Grangemouth: Recreation

 Grangemouth has an international-standard sports stadium and sports centre.
 Grangemouth Stadium was built in 1966 for the citizens of Grangemouth, partly funded by BP.
 The stadium has been extended to host a 150-metre running track, physio room, and weight-lifting.
 The stadium is used as the National Indoor Sports Stadium and for the Football Referees' Fitness Test for Stirlingshire.
 It was announced in August 2014 that the temporary running track used at Hampden Park for the athletics programme at the 2014 Commonwealth Games would be installed at Grangemouth Stadium.
 The Games legacy programme also agreed to donate £30,000 worth of sports equipment to Falkirk Community Trust, which runs the stadium.

 A number of parks exist in the town which are used for sports and recreational activities.
 Inchyra Park, which is situated close to the stadium, Rannoch Park in the Bowhouse area which is situated at the point where the Grange Burn flows into the town, and Zetland Park in the centre of the town.
 Grangemouth Golf Club is actually located in the neighbouring village of Polmont.

 Football

 The town has many amateur football teams, including Zetland AFC and Bowhouse F.C.

 Falkirk Juniors, who were established in 2011, played their home fixtures at the Grangemouth Stadium before folding in 2016.
 They competed in the Scottish Junior Football Association, East Region.

 Religion

 Many churches are located in Grangemouth: three Church of Scotland, two Catholic Churches, one Episcopal Church and several mission-type churches including a Kingdom Hall of Jehovah's Witnesses.
 The nearest Mosque is Falkirk Islamic Centre.

+Attractions

+The Kelpies and The Helix both stand between Grangemouth and Falkirk.